-Place a reasonable price on your
+Place a reasonable

-business.
 Since an inflated figure either turns off or slows down

 potential buyers, rely on your business broker to help you arrive